 Manuscript to Print

-And then, to read it an individual had to have access to that precious copy and the ability to read Latin– a universal scholastic language in Europe since the roman empire but exclusive to educated classes which included the rich and religious orders.
+And then, to read it, an individual had to have access to that precious copy and the ability to read Latin– a universal scholastic language in Europe since the roman empire but exclusive to educated classes (the rich and religious orders).
 The majority of people, most especially women involved in having or catching babies, would have had no chance of reading such a book.

-Once the printing press and movable type was introduced books became accessible to the masses.
-After the type is set, multiple pages of text could be printed at once (on a large sheet of paper) with the pull of a lever (or crank) and hundreds (or thousands) of copies of produced from one setting.
-Books– though still exclusive to the people who have the money to buy them, the education to read, and the leisure time for reading– could be mass-produced and at astonishing speed for considerably less investment than manuscripts.
+Once the printing press and movable type were introduced, books became accessible to the masses.
+After the type is set, multiple pages of text could be printed at once (on really big sheets of paper) with the pull of a lever (or crank) and hundreds (or thousands) of copies could be produced from one type setting.
+Books, though still exclusive to the people who have the money to buy them, the education to read, and the leisure time for reading, could be mass-produced at astonishing speed for considerably less investment than manuscripts.

-Along comes Eucharist Rosslyn, he’s a man who can read Latin and has access to manuscript copies of Muscio’s gyngeologica (and I say copies because even in Rosslyn’s time none of the 5th century originals survived, he was working from one of the 9th-15th cent copies) and he realizes that the people who could most profit (besides himself) from such knowledge are women and midwives.
+Along comes Eucharist Rosslyn, he’s a man who can read Latin and has access to manuscript copies of Muscio’s Gyngeologica.
+I say copies because even in Rosslyn’s time none of the fifth-century originals survived, he was working from one of the ninth- to fifteenth-century copies.
+He realized that the people who could most profit (besides himself) from such knowledge were women, midwives, and infants.

 But you might be wondering: could women even read back then?
-And that’s where Protestantism comes in.
-One of the first things European printers created was The Bible (Gutenberg, the man credited with inventing moveable type and introducing the printing press to Europe, first printed the bible in Latin, the Gutenberg Bible).
-All the scholars started sourcing Latin manuscripts and translating them into the vernacular for mass consumption and it didn’t take long for people to start asking why the bible shouldn’t be translated too.
-What were they tryina hide?
+That’s where Protestantism comes in.
+One of the first things European printers created was The Bible (Gutenberg, the man credited with inventing moveable type and introducing the printing press to Europe, first printed the Bible, but in Latin).

-The Catholic Church’s concern (aside from monetary/power loss) was that the average person did not have the education to understand what they read and would come to the wrong conclusion (i.e. literal interpretation of the bible) and put their souls at risk, and that was assuming the translation was faithful to the “original” Latin.
+The Catholic church’s concern (aside from monetary/power loss) was that the average person did not have the education to understand what they read and would come to the wrong conclusions (i.e. a literal interpretation of the bible) and put their souls at risk, and that was assuming the translation was faithful to the “original” Latin.
 Lay people, the church insisted, needed trained professionals, i.e. priests, to interpret the bible for them.

-It inspired a new sense of linguistic nationalism: why should those German’s have this knowledge when we don’t, someone translate it now!
-Funnily enough, the Rosengarten was so popular in German that people demanded it be translated back into Latin so writers from all over Europe could translate it into their own mother tongue.
+This literacy boom inspired a new sense of linguistic nationalism: why should those Germans have this knowledge when we don’t, someone translate it now!
+Funnily enough, the Rosengarten was so popular in German that people demanded it be translated into Latin so writers from all over Europe could translate it into their own mother tongue.

-And this was why, in 1540, thirty-seven years after Rosslyn published the book in German, that Richard Jonas, translated the Latin edition of Rosengarten, De Parti Hominis into English, retitling the work The Byrth of Mankynde.
+And this was why, in 1540, thirty-seven years after Rosslyn published the book in German, Richard Jonas, translated the Latin edition of Rosengarten, De Parti Hominis into English, retitling the work The Byrth of Mankynde.
 Imagine getting a 37 year-old-copy of What to Expect When You’re Expecting and being super excited about all the 1000-year-old medical breakthroughs you’ll discover between its covers.